 In Praise of the Local Pizzeria and Trattoria

 You know you’re in Italy when simple food combinations taste sublime and waiters welcome you like old friends.
-Sadly, those two experiences are often missed by many travellers who opt for fixed priced ‘tourist menus’ and restaurants on a town’s main square.
+Sadly, those two experiences are often missed by many travellers who opt for fixed priced ‘tourist menus’ and restaurants on a town’s main square instead of a pizzeria and trattoria down a back alley.

 In Teulada, there are very few tourists, so there are no 15-euro generic Italian menus offering ‘Spaghetti Bolognese’ and no piazza that’s so lively you’re prepared to sacrifice quality for a couple of hours of people-watching.